netdata/netdata/streaming/README.md

 ### Stream charts wrong

 When the slave sends data to master, the charts need to be aligned during the same interval of time.
 If there are gaps in metrics collection, these gaps need to be consistent between slave and master nodes.
-If there are differences between charts, it often means that your master's `memory mode` is not configured correctly.
+If there are differences between charts, it often means that your master's `memory mode` is not adjusted according the master necessity, check the [memory mode documentation](../database).

 ### Forbidding access

 If the master reports errors about forbidding access, it could be because of a slow connection between the master and slave nodes.
-But, there are other reasons for this error.
+But, it also can be because errors that we show in this subsection.
 The complete message you would see in your log file would look something like this:

 ```
 STREAM [receive from [SLAVE HOSTNAME]:SLAVE IP]: `MESSAGE`.
 Forbidding access."